Drewsif/PiShrink/README.md

 * `-s` prevents automatic filesystem expansion on the images next boot
 * `-v` enables more verbose output
+* `-n` disables the script from checking Github for a new PiShrink release
 * `-r` will attempt to repair the filesystem using additional options if the normal repair fails
 * `-z` will compress the image after shrinking using gzip. `.gz` extension will be added to the filename.
 * `-Z` will compress the image after shrinking using xz. `.xz` extension will be added to the filename.